telerik/ajax-docs/controls/ajax/radajaxmanager/troubleshooting/radajaxmanager-designer-does-not-locate-all-controls.md

 ---
 title: RadAjaxManager Designer Does Not Locate All Controls
-page_title: RadAjaxManager Designer Does Not Locate All Controls | UI for ASP.NET AJAX Documentation
+page_title: RadAjaxManager Designer Does Not Locate All Controls | RadAjax for ASP.NET AJAX Documentation
 description: RadAjaxManager Designer Does Not Locate All Controls
 slug: ajax/radajaxmanager/troubleshooting/radajaxmanager-designer-does-not-locate-all-controls
 tags: radajaxmanager,designer,does,not,locate,all,controls